shuaib7860/GraphHierarchy/README.md

 ```sh
 gh.hierarchical_levels(graph, None)
 ```
-This returns an $N \times 1$ dimensional array of the hierarchical levels indexed by the nodes in the ordering of graph.nodes.
+This returns an Nx1 dimensional array of the hierarchical levels indexed by the nodes in the ordering of graph.nodes.
 When there is a weight parameter, the corresponding attribute should be input as a string as the second parameter in the function call.
 If one wants to calculate the hierarchical differences:

 ```sh
 gh.hierarchical_differences(graph, None)
 ```

-This returns a weighted adjacency matrix, an $N \times N $ dimensional array with the weights representing the hierarchical differences.
+This returns a weighted adjacency matrix, an NxN dimensional array with the weights representing the hierarchical differences.

 The function hierarchical coherence returns the hierarchical differences and associated mean and standard deviation of this distribution: